A Landlord’s Guide to Accounting for Rental Properties

 The best way to do this is to schedule regular time for your finances.
 Block out an hour on your calendar each week, or at least once a month, to update your books.
 Set a recurring reminder on your phone or computer so it becomes an automatic part of your schedule.
 When you’re just starting with one property, a monthly check-in might be enough.
 But as your portfolio grows, a weekly review will help you stay on top of everything without feeling overwhelmed.
 This simple habit prevents small issues from becoming big problems and gives you a constant, clear picture of your financial health.

-Your Monthly Accounting Checklist
+Your Simple Monthly Accounting Checklist

 To make your routine efficient, use a simple checklist to guide you each month.
 This ensures you don’t miss any critical steps.
 Start by keeping a careful record of all the rent money you receive.
 A “rent roll,” which can be a simple spreadsheet, is perfect for tracking tenant names, rent amounts, due dates, and payment history.
 Next, track every single expense related to your properties.
 This includes everything from repair costs and property maintenance to insurance, property taxes, and utilities.
 Meticulous expense tracking is essential for accurate tax reporting and maximizing your deductions.
 Finally, reconcile your business bank account against your records to catch any discrepancies early.